-With the intent of the various participants working together during the response to a marine pollution incident within the Plan Area, all participants agree on the following guiding principles:
+The following guiding principles are intended to provide a common reference point for the various participants working together during a response to a marine pollution incident within the Plan Area:

 - Health and Safety The protection of the health and safety of response personnel and the public is paramount. - Environmental Stewardship The protection of people, the environment, cultural heritage, and property are the primary objectives for each response effort. - Minimize Economic Impacts minimize impacts of the pollution on the local and regional economies. - Respect All participants acknowledge and respect the laws, customs, traditions, existing agreements and governance structures in place in the Plan Area.
 The UC does not modify the legal authorities of the Participants. - Timeliness of Response The response must be timely, appropriate and reasonable in order to repair, remedy, minimize or prevent pollution damage.